executium/trending-historical-cryptocurrency-news/README.md

 ## Base URL
 The base URL for using the executium `trending-historical-cryptocurrency-news` is `https://trendingnews.executium.com`

+## PHP SDK
+We have provided a [PHP SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/php-sdk), which should enable you to get to work.
+In the near future we publish `golang`, `java`, `python` and `ruby`.

 ## General Information
 * The API is available to the public, rate limits and fair use rules apply.